-The actual loan amount and floor price will be determined by PSE&G at the time of loan application submission.
-(For more information, go to http://www.pseg.com/customer/solar/)
+Actual loan amount and SREC floor value will be determined by PSE&G at the time of loan application submission.
+For more information go to: http://www.pseg.com/customer/solar